 Read this next: What Denon DJ Gear Is Right For You?

 The ability to position it at your chosen angle is great, and overall – top marks.
 Search is fine, gestures are fine – a few tweaks to usability and features as mentioned elsewhere would make it perfect, but we think most users will love it and take to it pretty much immediately.
 Sure, there’s a learning curve – but while it does feel a little steep every now and then, it isn’t very long.

 So how does it compare to the competition?
-There really isn’t any, because nobody else has a four-channel standalone DJ system.
+When we initially reviewed this, there really weren’t any, because nobody else had a four-channel standalone DJ system (however that has changed since the arrival of Pioneer DJ’s Opus Quad – here’s our review).
 Let’s look at some other systems/controllers etc you may want to consider alongside this one though: